ACT Criminal Law

-A no case to answer submission is made after the prosecution has closed its case.
+A no case to answer submission is made in a contested hearing after the prosecution has closed its case.

-In a jury trial, a no case’ submission is made while the jury is out of the courtroom.
-If the no case to answer submission succeeds, the jury is brought back into the court and the judge directs it to find the accused not guilty.
+In a jury trial, a no case submission is made while the jury is out of the courtroom.
+If the no case to answer submission succeeds, the jury is brought back into the court and the judge will direct them to find the accused not guilty.
 If the ‘no case’ submission fails, the jury then hears the defence case.

 If you require legal advice or representation in a criminal matter or in any other legal matter, please contact Armstrong Legal.